Assessment and Achievement

 We like to incorporate elements of Maths into other areas of the curriculum wherever possible.
 For example, our Science curriculum offers many opportunities for cross-curricular learning and our CDT cooking lessons also build on those important weighing, measuring and time skills that we hope that all pupils can achieve.

-Pupils’ communication, speaking, listening, reading and writing are developed across the curriculum.
+Pupils’ communication, speaking, listening, reading and writing are developed across the whole curriculum.
 We take careful account of individual starting points and work is adapted and differentiated to meet needs.
-Records of achievement are kept through our B Squared system which also informs our planning.
+Records of achievement are kept through our B Squared assessment system, which also informs our planning.

-There are opportunities each morning, in extended registration period, for pupils to work on some aspects of English.
+There are opportunities each morning, in an extended registration period, for pupils to work on aspects of English.
 Most often this is work on phonics, key word reading, mark marking, spelling, social skills, or speech and language work.

 We have a strong focus on helping our children develop their social and communication skills.
 We have three dedicated level 3/4 Learning Support Assistants who work on programs that develop speech, communication, language and social skills.
 They work with the NHS speech and language therapists who visit the school to provide personalised support for pupils.

 Phonics and Key Words

 Phonics and key words are taught systematically.
 Because of the nature of many of our pupils needs this requires a bespoke approach.
-A multi- sensory approach using packages such as Jolly Phonics is used to enable pupils to progress in phonics.
+A multi- sensory approach using packages such as Twinkl Phonics is used to enable pupils to progress in phonics.
 The school uses a system based on the Five Minute Box approach to cover all the high frequency and statutory key words.

 The school has a wide range of reading schemes to account for all ages and to engage pupils with specific interests.
 Books are sorted into book bands.
 Many pupils have reading and comprehension ability at different levels and may therefore bring home books from more than one level if this is appropriate.